kmeze/academize-wp/README.md

 # KM-Academy WordPress plugin

 ## What is KM-Academy
-KM-Academy enables publishing courses and training events on WordPress websites.
+Publish courses and training events on WordPress websites.

 ## Post Types and Taxonomies
 The plugin installs the following post types and taxonomies: